 For those with a head for heights, organise a sunrise hot-air balloon ride with one of the many tour operators situated along the village’s main street.
 If you’d rather keep your feet firmly on the ground, make the effort to get up for sunrise, wrap up warm and head out to watch the hot-air balloons drift slowly across the village and the surrounding valleys – a remarkable sight.

-Don’t miss the underground cities of Özkonak, Kaymaklı or Derinkuyu – elaborate networks of tunnels, stairways and chambers hollowed out of the rock, never so low that you cannot stand up, but rarely spacious and certainly not for the claustrophobic.
-Or, if you tire of the crowds head for the 16km-long Ihlara Gorge for superb hiking opportunities.
+Cappadocia is home to three remarkable underground cave cities: Özkonak, Kaymaklı and Derinkuyu.
+Each boasts elaborate networks of tunnels, stairways and chambers hollowed out of the rock, never so low that you cannot stand up, but rarely spacious and certainly not for the claustrophobic.